US Adults Who Have Used ChatGPT (Pew, Feb 2026)

 Key facts about this dataset's coverage and scope:

-• US series (Pew): Three confirmed data points — May 2023 (14%), approximately August 2023 (~18%), and February–March 2025 (34%).
-A Q3 2024 estimate of approximately 24% is included as an interpolated intermediate point, consistent with the Pew report’s note that adoption roughly doubled from summer 2023 to early 2025.
+• US series (Pew): Four confirmed data points — May 2023 (14%), approximately August 2023 (~18%), February–March 2025 (34%), and February 2026 (44%).
+A Q3 2024 estimate of approximately 24% is included as an interpolated intermediate point, consistent with the Pew report's note that adoption roughly doubled from summer 2023 to early 2025.

 • Global series (Reuters Institute): Two confirmed annual snapshots — Q1 2024 (40%) and Q1 2025 (61%).
 Pooled across approximately 30 countries using online panels; sample skews toward higher-income, higher-internet-penetration markets.